cinaq/cinaq-website/content/blog/the-mendix-basic-package.md

 tags: ["mendix", "book", "mendix-ops-book", ]
 categories: ['Cloud', 'Mendix']
 authors: ['Xiwen Cheng']
 description: The free tier is not sufficient for your application?
-Or you are considering to use Mendix for your startup?
-In this article to shed some light on the Mendix Basic Package.
+Or you are considering using Mendix for your startup?
+This article sheds some light on the Mendix Basic Package.
 thumbnail: '/media/mendix-basic-header-thumb.png'
 image: '/media/mendix-basic-header.png'
 ---